soupslurpr/BeauTyXT/README.md

 * Uses Android Storage Access Framework (SAF) for seamless opening and editing of files, regardless of their location
 * Written entirely in Kotlin
 * Implements Material Design 3 for a modern look
-* Dynamic color based on wallpaper
+* Dynamic color based on the system wallpaper

 # Download
 Wanna download BeauTyXT?
 You can get it on the Accrescent app store by clicking the image below.